Linda Carbonneau, Counselor/Social Services Coordinator

 GRRR = Garfield Cheetahs are: RESPONSIBLE ~ RESPECTFUL ~ READY

 Our school-wide conflict management curriculum is Kelso's Choices.
 The program philosophy is simple: Each student is smart enough and strong enough to resolve conflict.
 The program empowers students with the ability to determine their own behavior and systematizes expectations of student behavior.
-Students learn a structure for discriminating between small problems which they can resolve and big problems that require adult intervention.
-It helps students deal with conflict in a positive manner and make appropriate choices.
+Students learn a structure for differentiating between small problems which they can resolve and big problems that require adult intervention.
+This program helps students deal with conflict in a positive manner and make appropriate choices.
 Parents are encouraged to become familiar with this program and use it at home.

 These five reminders help students in both structured and unstructured settings throughout the school day.
 They are: